-- a. provide initial information to the communities on the proposed project interventions and particularly the non-structural interventions, if any; - b.
-Help identify potential stakeholders who are involved at this stage and will be involved a later stage. - c. assess their responses in understanding the potential risks and prepare mitigation plan to address their concerns.
+provide initial information to the communities on the proposed project interventions and particularly the non-structural interventions, if any;

+Help identify potential stakeholders who are involved at this stage and will be involved a later stage.

+Assess their responses in understanding the potential risks and prepare mitigation plan to address their concerns

-Stakeholder consultation was made at dam on 09/06/2020.
-Inputs were taken from permanent staff of the borrower (TANGEDCO) working at dam, and Agricultural workers on the Downstream side of the Dam at Karumulimund village covered in Hullathi Panchayat.
+Stakeholder consultation was made at Avalanche Dam on 15/09/2021.
+Inputs were taken from permanent staff of the borrower (TANGEDCO) working at Dam and the Villagers of Emerald.